B.A., M.E.S, Ph.D.

 Anth 111: Introduction to Cultural Anthropology

-Cree/Métis ethnology; western/northern Canada; ritual; political ecology; energy; impact assessment and consultation
+Cree and Métis Peoples of Western Canada; ritual; political ecology; energy; impact assessment and consultation

 2011-2014: Insight Development Grant.
 Social Sciences and Humanities Research Council of Canada.
 Social impact assessment and Aboriginal traditional land use in Canada's oilsands.